x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 :::image type="content" source="../../media/new-exchange-admin-center.png" alt-text="Page displaying already created connectors":::

 > [!NOTE]
 > If any connectors already exist for your organization, it is listed on clicking **Connectors**.
-See the image below.

 2. To start the wizard, click **+ Add a connector**.
 The first screen that is displayed is shown in the following screenshot: